w3f/polkadot-wiki/docs/general/getting-started.md

   read, and less technical introduction into Polkadot's technology.
 This paper dives into the components of Polkadot and is tailored for both a non-technical and technical reader.
 - [Polkadot for Beginners: A non-technical guide to decentralization, blockchains & Polkadot](https://linktr.ee/polkadotbook): a book funded by the Polkadot Treasury about Blockchain technology with a dive into the Polkadot protocol, its participants and components.
+- [What is a blockchain, actually?](https://blog.kianenigma.com/what-blockchain-actually/): an online book by [Kian Paimani](https://x.com/kianenigma) reflecting on blockchain technology.

 ### Intermediate Level